 The game of Duel of Swords simulates armed combat, with characters typically using some sort of weapon, although not necessarily a sword.
-There are ten moves which all ranks may use, and only Disengage may be used twice in a row during a duel.
+There are ten moves which all ranks may use.
+You cannot use the same move twice in a row, with the exception of Disengage which can be used more than once in a row.
 As you move up in rank you will earn the right to use Fancy maneuvers.

 The moves of Duel of Swords: